 a Google search for a sexual health symptom in lay language such as ‘itchy vagina’ returned 5 user-created forum sites [as opposed to formal sexual health sites] on the first page (10 results).
 ‘Sore penis’ also returned 5 forum sites on the front page, and ‘itchy balls’ returned 9 of 10 … This suggests that Web sites providing accurate information would not be accessed by their target audiences because the official health information Web sites do not use lay language (Cohn and Richters 2013, 94)

-In developing the Girlfriend Guide to Life Sarah Tarca, Claire Starkey and XXXX began by agreeing on the topics that needed to be covered, using the taxonomy developed in ‘Healthy sexual development: a multidisciplinary framework for research’ (McKee et al. 2010) as a guide.
+In developing the Girlfriend Guide to Life Sarah Tarca, Claire Starkey and I began by agreeing on the topics that needed to be covered, using the taxonomy developed in ‘Healthy sexual development: a multidisciplinary framework for research’ (McKee et al. 2010) as a guide.
 This process is discussed in more detail below.
 Once this had been done, two kinds of articles were gathered for the collection.
 Firstly, Tarca went through the Girlfriend archives to find existing material that could be repurposed for the collection.
-Each of these existing articles was then refreshed with contemporary information and XXXX checked them for accuracy.
+Each of these existing articles was then refreshed with contemporary information and I checked them for accuracy.
 Secondly, in those cases where no relevant material already existed, new articles were commissioned.
-XXXX worked with the writers of these to ensure accuracy and relevance.
-As XXXX made suggestions of possible material to be included, Tarca and Starkey rewrote it to ensure that it was presented using language relevant for the teen audience.
-As Tarca described this process in the Editors’ Letter: ‘Professor XXXX was there to make sure we covered everything you needed to know … and I was there to let him know we don’t use the word “funky” any more’ (Tarca and McKee 2014, 5)(Tarca and XXXX, 2014, p.
-5)
+I worked with the writers of these to ensure accuracy and relevance.
+As I made suggestions of possible material to be included, Tarca and Starkey rewrote it to ensure that it was presented using language relevant for the teen audience.
+As Tarca described this process in the Editors’ Letter: ‘Professor McKee was there to make sure we covered everything you needed to know … and I was there to let him know we don’t use the word “funky” any more’ (Tarca and McKee 2014, 5).

 [Figure 2]

-For example, XXXX’s first draft of the introduction to the article on ‘Let’s talk about sext’ read:
+For example, my first draft of the introduction to the article on ‘Let’s talk about sext’ read:

 We’ve all got a collection of selfies on our phones.
 With some of them you wouldn’t care who sees them – you’d happily put them up on Facebook.
 But some are a bit more … intimate.
 What happens when a pic that was only meant for you to see – or perhaps your close friends or boyfriend – goes public?